 Something else to consider: Megapixels don’t matter as much as aperture.
 Cameras with a wider aperture (lower ƒ-stop numbers translate to wider lenses) let in more light, which greatly helps produce better shots in the dark.
 The high-megapixel sensors found in the latest devices are nice, but it's a common misconception that pixel count directly translates to better-looking photos.

 Do you need a portrait mode that allows for bokeh backgrounds?
 That’s where the subject of the photo is in sharp focus, while an artistic blur blankets the rest of the scene.
-Although it started as a feature exclusive to multi-camera phones, the single-lens Pixel 3a and iPhone SE are both capable of capturing bokeh-effect portraits.
+Although it started as a feature exclusive to multi-camera phones, the single-lens iPhone SE is capable of capturing bokeh-effect portraits.
 Some devices even let you adjust the strength of the blur before and after you take a shot.

 Front camera specs are important, too.
 In a world where we’re taking more selfies than ever, you shouldn’t overlook a phone’s front camera.
-Some front cameras, like the ones on the iPhone 11 and Pixel 3, can actually perform the same portrait mode effects that rear cameras pull off.
-In fact, the Pixel 3 and Galaxy S10 Plus are a rare handful of phones to employ dual lenses up front, allowing you to pull off more creative effects or fit groups of people into your selfies.
+Some front cameras, like the ones on the iPhone 12 and Pixel 5, can actually perform the same portrait mode effects that rear cameras pull off.
+Some phones, like the older Galaxy S10 Plus, feature two front cameras, with the second lens pulling in more background details.

 How we test camera phones